AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 I felt very sorry that I had put them through so much trouble.

-The cabinet at the end of the highway i
+The cabinet at the end of the highway is always full of strange things.
+You can find old medicine, strange lotions, and old soaps, and shampoos.
+I don't think anyone has cleared it out in years.

+Contrary to our expectations. the team were quite evenly matched.

+Psychology teaches us that our behavior influences our beliefs.